Information Icon

 Absentee Ballot Process

-Absentee voting is available if you meet any of the criteria below.
+Absentee voting in Indiana is limited to those with certain eligibility requirements.
 The last day to request an absentee ballot is 12 days before the election.
 You can return your absentee ballot request form through the mail, in person at your local elections office, or online.
-Voted ballots must be received by 6 pm (close of polls) on Election Day in order to be counted.
-You can sign up to track your absentee ballot on your Secretary of State website.
-Absentee ballots begin being counted on Election Day.

 If you wish to have your absentee ballot sent to you by mail, you must meet at least one of the qualifying excuses on Election Day: